frgfm/torch-cam/docs/source/notebooks/quicktour.rst

     >>> out = model(input_tensor.unsqueeze(0))
     >>> # Retrieve the CAM by passing the class index and the model output
     >>> cams = cam_extractor(out.squeeze(0).argmax().item(), out)
+    WARNING:root:no value was provided for `target_layer`, thus set to 'layer4'.

 .. code-block:: python